 Free tickets are required and can be obtained by calling 434.544.8344.

 The concert is partially supported by the Virginia Commission for the Arts and the National Endowment for the Arts.

-The Lynchburg College Choral Union is an auditioned College and community ensemble that performs choral masterworks featuring soloists rarely seen outside of major metropolitan areas.
+The University of Lynchburg Choral Union is an auditioned College and community ensemble that performs choral masterworks featuring soloists rarely seen outside of major metropolitan areas.
 Works performed by the group include Handel’s Messiah and Judas Maccabaeus, Haydn’s Mass in Time of War and Theresa Mass, Beethoven’s Mass in C Major, Robert Ray’s Gospel Mass, Mozart’s Coronation Mass and Requiem, Mendelssohn’s Elijah, and Orff’s Carmina Burana.